alaTest Sites

 581 reviews

 alaTest has collected and analyzed 581 reviews of Fujifilm X-M1.
 The average rating for this product is 4.3/5, compared to an average rating of 4.3/5 for other Digital Compact Cameras for all reviews.
-People are impressed by the price and image quality.
-The portability and usability are also appreciated.
-Many are critical about the memory and contrast.
+People really like the price and image quality.
+The portability and usability also get good views, whereas the memory and contrast get less positive reviews.
 Reviews are divided on the connectivity.

 performance, usability, portability, image quality, price